ARTS is extending the Success of Elbe Flugzeugwerke

 ARTS mechanical and business engineers are responsible for constructive troubleshooting on all aircraft components, such as fuselage, wings, control surface and engines at EFW.
 The engineers of ARTS are currently involved in several conversion and maintenance projects: "Among others, we repair corrosion and fatigue damage that occurs during the general life cycle of aircraft.
 The preparation involves the whole plane starting at the fuselage and wings ending at the control surfaces and engines.
 The tasks are always very varied and require a high degree of autonomy, organisation and communication.
 I always feel well looked after at ARTS, because problems and questions are always answered quickly and informatively," says Alexander Martin.

 Our planning engineers are the interface between engineering and manufacturing, and create design plans based on work packages for aircraft mechanics and and electricians.
 Not only do they undertake the scheduling of production staff, but also consider efficiency, quality and time.
 Currently, our planning engineers are working on an early conversion project for A330-300 / -200P2F.
 Within this project, ARTS also controls the project management of the entire production planning.
+"We are pleased to have found a competent service provider in the aviation industry with ARTS, which brings not only expertise in project management and extensive knowledge about the industry, but is a partner with whom we have been working for years in the most diverse challenges with confidence," said the project manager at EFW.

 Our aircraft mechanics are part of the production team, who convert passenger aircraft into freight aircraft.
 Currently, EFW is converting A300-600 aircraft into freight aircraft for a Chinese company.
 During the conversion, after removing the galleys, toilets and passenger cabin, the aircraft will be equipped with large cargo doors on the main deck and one in the cargo floor for loading containers.